dr-cs/databases/mysql.md

 # MySQL Guide

 This guide walks you through installation, intitial setup, and general use of MySQL on your computer.
+After using this guide to install MySQL and become comfortable with the command-line client, you should bookmark the [MySQL online reference manual](https://dev.mysql.com/doc/refman/5.7/en/) to learn details.

 ## Installing MySQL